tarantool/doc/doc/1.7/book/box/authentication.rst

 become creators/definers of new objects.
 For the objects they created, the users can in turn share privileges with other users.

-This is why only an object's owner can drop the object, but not other ordinary users.
+This is why only an object's owner can drop the object, but other ordinary users cannot.
 Meanwhile, 'admin' can drop any object or delete any other user, because 'admin' is the creator and ultimate owner of them all.

 The syntax of all
 :ref:`grant() <box_schema-user_grant>`/:ref:`revoke() <box_schema-user_revoke>`
 commands in Tarantool follows this basic idea.

-* Their first argument is "who gets" or "who is revoked" a grant.
+* Their first argument is the user who gets the grant or whose grant is revoked.

 * Their second argument is the type of privilege granted, or a list of privileges.

-* Their third argument is the object type on which the privilege is granted.
+* Their third argument is the object type on which the privilege is granted, or the word 'universe'.

-* Their fourth and optional argument is the object name (‘universe' has no name, because there is only one ‘universe’, but you need to specify names for functions/users/spaces/etc).
+* Their fourth argument is the object name if the object type was specified (‘universe' has no name, because there is only one ‘universe’, but you need to specify names for functions/users/spaces/etc).

 **Example #1**

-Here we disable all privileges and run Tarantool in the ‘no-privilege’ mode.
+Here we say that user 'guest' can do common operations on any object.

 .. code-block:: lua_tarantool